-If your GMD-1 locomotive is not equipped with a sound decoder, it should function like most other HO scale locomotives.
+If your C30-7 locomotive is not equipped with a sound decoder, it should function like most other HO scale locomotives.
 Put it on the track.
 Give it some juice.
 Watch it go.
-In DC, the numberboards are always on and the headlights (and ditch lights - if equipped) are directional.
-The class lights are wired but they will not work in DC.
-Tough luck, eh?
+In DC, the number boards are always on and the headlights are directional.
+All other lights - including class lights and beacons - are wired, but they will not work in DC.

-If you are new to the hobby (or just like to occasionally "play trains") and you have a DC-powered train set, please contact us before operating your GMD-1 as it may not be safe (for your engine and/or your wallet) for you to use your controller.
+If you are new to the hobby (or just like to occasionally "play trains") and you have a DC-powered train set, please contact us before operating your C30-7 as it may not be safe (for your engine and/or your wallet) for you to use your controller.

 Some train set throttles put out a very high maximum voltage that is not suitable for scale model trains.
 The maximum recommended voltage is 15 volts DC.
-Similarly, controllers designed for large scale trains put out a much higher voltage than your GMD-1 can handle.
+Similarly, controllers designed for large scale trains put out a much higher voltage than your C30-7 can handle.
 Please see the highlighted warning not too much further in this manual.

 If you use a train set throttle or a throttle designed for large scale trains, your locomotive's circuitry may end up looking like a bag of popcorn forgotten in the microwave after you accidentally punched in an extra digit into the timer.
 In such situations, we'll try our best to fix it for you, but it may be beyond salvaging.
 Please note we may have to charge you for the replacement parts and/or the labor involved in restoring it to its former self.
 That's because you didn't read this bit of the manual.
 For those of you who are reading this, hi!
 How's it going, eh?
-Want some Timmies?